bigbluebutton/bigbluebutton/docs/docs/new-features.md

 For years we have discussed internally the topic of replacing Meteor.js with other technologies in order to improve scalability, performance, etc. In the last year we have introduced several different new components to replace Meteor.
 These new components are: `bbb-graphql-server`, `bbb-graphql-middleware`, `bbb-graphql-actions`, database Postgres, GraphQL server Hasura.
 As of BigBlueButton 3.0.0-beta.1 we are no longer using Meteor or MongoDB.

 Note: The services `bbb-html5-backend`, `bbb-html5-frontend`, `bbb-html5` and `mongod` have been removed.
 The client code is compacted and served by NginX.
+The service `disable-transparent-huge-pages.service` was also removed as it was used to improve performance of MongoDB and is now obsolete.
 The package `bbb-html5-nodejs` is no longer needed.

 **Important**: Please make sure you're no longer carrying around NodeJS v14 which we used to deploy in `bbb-html5-nodejs`.
 Your directory `/usr/lib/bbb-html5/node` should not exist.